-Prague history – the amazing City of 100 Spires
+Prague History: Discover the Amazing City of 100 Spires

 Prague is the sparkling gem of Central Europe, so well-preserved that it seems frozen in time.
 (And, in all honesty, it actually is for part of the year.)
 Prague history tells us that it is the only large European city that managed to escape bombardments during the World Wars.
 This is why it has an enchanting and sometimes almost creepy 14th-century appearance when you take a look around from the center of Old Town Square.